Howard Backen

-Howard Backen (born June 8, 1936) is an American architect.
+Howard Backen (June 8, 1936 – 22 July 2024) was an American architect.
 He co-founded Backen, Arrigoni & Ross, now BAR Architects, following college and later founded Backen & Gillam Architects in Napa, California.
 At the latter firm, he primarily focuses on residential and winery projects.
 Eschewing narcissistic styles as fads, Backen opts for architectural design that mesh with the landscape and its occupants.
 He is credited for being a large influence on the architectural aesthetic of the Napa Valley.

-Education and formative years
+Early life and education

-Howard Backen's interest in architecture began when he was just five years old.
-He was born in Montana, but moved to rural Roseburg, Oregon when he was very young.
+Backen was born in Montana, on June 8, 1936.
+His interest in architecture began when he was just five years old.
+He moved to rural Roseburg, Oregon at a young age.
 His family sometimes visited his uncle, who was an architect, in Montana, and Backen recalls sifting through his uncle's drawings and sketches while his siblings and cousins played.

-Backen attended the University of Oregon and graduated in 1962 with a B.Arch degree.
-It was in college where he learned of the design process and how designs should be derived from the environment and not from an arbitrary preconceived style.
+Backen attended the University of Oregon, where he graduated in 1962 with a B.Arch degree.
+It was in college that he learned of the design process and how designs should be derived from the environment and not from an arbitrary preconceived style.

 Career

 Knowing he did not want to practice architecture in rural Oregon, Backen moved to San Francisco, partly attracted by the 1960s culture.
 He landed a job at the prestigious firm Wurster, Bernardi & Emmons.
-William Wurster's practicality and attention to detail resounded with Backen and took much of it to heart, instilling much of it into his own design vocabulary.
+William Wurster's practicality and attention to detail resounded with Backen, and he took much of it to heart, instilling much of it into his own design vocabulary.
 Following his time there, he worked briefly for Warren Callister and Romaldo Giurgola before starting his own practice.